EddieMichael1983/independent-project1/readme.md

 ## Setup/Installation Requirements

-* Step 1: Open the link in a web browser
+* Step 1: Open the link to [final draft](https://eddiemichael1983.github.io/indy-project/) Please note, this is the gh-pages preview of the final draft!
+It is not a visual representation of this repo.
 * Step 2: View the page

 ## Known Bugs